 Therefore, we plan to measure how many people have evidence in their blood of previous infection with COVID-19.
-Then we will investigate whether it is possible to identify the COVID-19 pre-symptomatic phase using measurements of signs and symptoms collected via a smartphone App to help scientists develop better measures of early detection.
+Then we will investigate whether it is possible to identify the COVID-19 pre-symptomatic phase using measurements of signs and symptoms collected via a web-based interface to help scientists develop better ways of detecting COVID-19 early.